solo-io/workshops/smh/README.md

 EOF
 ```

-Finally, we can define another TrafficPolicy to make sure all the requests for the `reviews` micro service on the local cluster will be handled by the FailoverService we've just created.
+Finally, we can define another TrafficPolicy to make sure all the requests for the `reviews` microservice on the local cluster will be handled by the FailoverService we've just created.

 ```bash
 cat << EOF | kubectl --context mgmt apply -f -